Home Vancouver Events Calendar Festivals and Events in Vancouver in 2025 Vancouver’s DTES Heart of the City Festival

 Day Of the Dead Altar Video

 November 2nd is known as the Day of the Dead in Mexico.
-It’s kind of like Halloween, but where Mexicans celebrate the return of departed souls.
+It’s akin to Halloween, except with this festival, Mexicans celebrate the return of departed souls.
 It’s not a scary day (even though some of its decorations look kind of scary).
 The occasion is commemorated with Day of the Dead altars, which are called “Altars de los Muertos” in Spanish.
 People also dress up as “Catrinas” in skull-like makeup and skeleton costumes.

 The video below is of a Day of the Dead Altar in downtown Vancouver during the Heart of the City Festival in 2020.
-Interestingly, the DTES festival coincided with Latin American Heritage Month which was celebrated in Vancouver from October 14th until November 2nd in 2021.
+The DTES festival sometimes coincides with Latin American Heritage Month which was celebrated in Vancouver from October 15th until November 3rd last year.

 Other Information